 I am fortunate.
-My husband is supportive of my writing career ? even though we live in a very traditional community and he is sometimes teased for not earning as much as I do.
-Well, he?s sometimes teased by people who actually know who the primary breadwinner in our family happens to be.
+My husband is supportive of my writing career even though we live in a very traditional community and he is sometimes teased for not earning as much as I do.
+Well, he’s sometimes teased by people who actually know who the primary breadwinner in our family happens to be.
 In reality, many of our neighbors assume that he’s the primary breadwinner.
 It doesn’t matter that I stay home while earning more.
-The fact is that?I earn more, and some of the men around here think that reflects somehow on my husband’s “manhood.”
+The fact is that I earn more, and some of the men around here think that reflects somehow on my husband’s “manhood.”

-Even with the teasing, though, my husband doesn?t hide who earns more money; he acknowledges it comfortably.
+Even with the teasing, though, my husband doesn’t hide who earns more money.
+He acknowledges it comfortably.
 He grew up around strong women with jobs, and he is used to women who speak their minds and enjoy a certain level of financial success.

 But not all men are comfortable with the idea of women as primary breadwinners.
 For many men, it feels like a direct slap in the fact when women earn more money.
 Gender roles seem to be changing a bit, but some things still seem to remain the same — at least according to the research cited by The Atlantic.

 According to the research presented in The Atlantic article, marriages struggle when women earn more money.
-This isn?t always the case, of course (my marriage is an exception), but it seems to be a reality.
+This isn’t always the case, of course (my marriage is an exception), but it seems to be a reality.
 As a result, some women scale back their ambitions and give up careers.
-After all, says the article, quoting a paper on the subject, ?husbands hate being out-earned by their wives, and wives hate living with husbands who resent them.?
+After all, says the article, quoting a paper on the subject, “husbands hate being out-earned by their wives, and wives hate living with husbands who resent them.”

-The article points out that not only are there women that earn more money than their spouses, but in many of those situations, the women actually do more of the housework, as if compensating for the fact that they are stepping on their husbands? egos; they do more of the ?women?s work? on top of working outside the home.
+The article points out that not only are there women that earn more money than their spouses but in many of those situations, the women actually do more of the housework.
+Are these women compensating for the fact that they are stepping on their husbands’ egos?
+They do more of the ” women’s work” on top of working outside the home.

 Can Marriages Where Women Earn More Money Be Happy?

-On top of that, the fact that I earn more has allowed him to do what he really loves ? teach.
-He?s a university instructor, and my income allows him to do that without having to worry about whether he?s making ?enough.?
+On top of that, the fact that I earn more has allowed him to do what he really loves teach.
+He’s a university instructor, and my income allows him to do that without having to worry about whether he’s making “enough.”
 I know women who insist that their husbands work at higher-paying jobs (that they hate) so that they can live their desired lifestyles while staying home and taking care of the house.

 I think we all have different goals and desires.
-What?s sad to me is when a woman (or anyone, for that matter) feels like she has to hold back for fear that her husband will resent her.
-Yes, we all make compromises in marriage, and we don?t always get exactly what we want all the time.
+It’s sad when a woman (or anyone) feels like she has to hold back for fear that her husband will resent her.
+Yes, we all make compromises in marriage, and we don’t always get exactly what we want all the time.

-Simone de Beauvoir, in The Second Sex, makes an interesting observation about the quest for the woman who wants to ?emerge, herself, into the light of transcendence.?
-De Beauvoir points out that often, ?it is with a bad grace that the man lets her go.?
+Simone de Beauvoir, in The Second Sex, makes an interesting observation about the quest for the woman who wants to “emerge, herself, into the light of transcendence.”
+De Beauvoir points out that often, “it is with a bad grace that the man lets her go.”